 The Mass Tort Lawyers at Dolman Law Group Have the Resources to Handle Your AFFF Lawsuit

-At Dolman Law Group, we want to help Americans who have faced severe illness due to AFFF foam exposure receive the compensation they deserve.
-Potential firefighting foam exposure victims include airport and military firefighters, as well as local first responders and those living near areas where AFFF foam was used.
-Our firefighting foam lawyers proudly serve as members of the legal team on over 60 AFFF lawsuits.
+Potential firefighting foam exposure victims include airport and military firefighters, local first responders, and those living near areas where AFFF foam was used.
+Our firefighting foam lawyers proudly serve as legal team members on over 60 AFFF lawsuits.

 If you were exposed to firefighting foam and you are facing a cancer diagnosis related to AFFF exposure, contact the experienced firefighting foam lawsuit attorneys at Dolman Law Group today to learn more about your legal rights.